selectel/mirror-sync/README.md

 # Description

-WARNING: This script set is not designed to be used on 'live' repositories (ones that available to clients during synchronization).
-It violates common synchronization order(packages first, metadata later) to provide partial mirroring capability.
+WARNING: This set of scripts is not designed to be used on 'live' repositories that are available to clients during synchronization It violates common synchronization order(packages first, metadata later) to provide partial mirroring capability.
 It means that repositories will be inconsistent during the update.
-Please use those scripts in conjunction with snapshots, on inactive repos or something like that.
+Please use these scripts in conjunction with snapshots, on inactive repos, etc.

 Only rsync mirrors are supported.